 * Bouygues Energies & Services (Bouygues Construction subsidiary), Citelum (EDF subsidiary) and Capgemini.

 We have partnered the city of Dole, France, to create the first two SemOp (single operation public-private) companies in the field of water and sanitation.
 This is an innovative, new generation model, a milestone in the public/private sphere, with unique governance involving the elected representatives in every decision.
 The city directs the two 2 SemOp companies and our group contributes its expertise.

-In Dakar (Senegal): high-quality water for everyone and digital excellence at the heart of our service.
+In Dakar (Senegal): high-quality water accessible to the greatest number and digital excellence at the heart of our service.
 This 15-year lease contract guarantees the supply of drinking water to a population of approximately seven million inhabitants in Dakar and in several other cities.
 SUEZ provides access to high-quality water for everyone, excellent service and sustainable results.
 Emphasis has been placed on innovation, with the opening of a Research and Innovation Centre in Dakar in partnership with Senegalese universities.